OCTOBER 24, 2019 – FEBRUARY 21, 2020

 From mid-February through the show’s closing on March 10, a series of creative responses to Colonial Walk will be featured in the gallery alongside the project.
 These responses will be produced by UW Bothell students enrolled in Thea Quiray Tagle and Anida Yoeu Ali’s co-taught course on socially engaged arts practice.

-Opening Night Reception: Saturday, January 27 from 4-7PM
+Opening Night Reception with the artist: Saturday, January 27 from 4—7PM

 Minoosh Zomorodinia: (De)Colonial Walk

 A hybrid-performance lecture at the University of Washington-Bothell

 North Creek Events Center | Thursday, January 25, 4—5:30PM

 Sponsored by the UWB School of Interdisciplinary Arts & Sciences’ Islamophobia and the Arts RIG, Critical Acts RIG, Environmental Studies, Global Studies, and Science, Technology & Society